What does it mean to say that a web site or page is 'secure'?

 Can I make my entire site secure right now?

 It can cost as much as $1500 per year to register a security certificate.
-Your regular page content does not warrant this expense, and we do not have the infrastructure to track and maintain the Certificate Signing Requests that would have to be installed on our servers for every domain that our customers point to their site.
+Your regular page content does not warrant this expense, and we do not currently have the infrastructure to track and maintain the Certificate Signing Requests that would have to be installed on our servers for every domain that our customers point to their site.
+We are currently building the framework that would allow us to offer SSL Registration services in the near future -we'll make an announcement when this becomes available.

 Remember, the pages on your site that are used for gathering customer information are already secured by us.